Frequently Asked Questions

 Why have Clayton, Cheadle, Eccleshall and Penkridge been proposed to be Community Managed Libraries?

-Based on an analysis of visits, issues, active borrowers, library membership and computer reservations, these libraries are the least ‘busy’ county council managed libraries.
+These libraries are the least ‘busy’ county council managed libraries.

 What should I do if I am interested in finding out more about what running a Community Library involves?